Ensupang/Traffic-lights-management-system/a1/README.md

 Input and Output

 The program take input from standard input, output to the standard output.
-Error should be output to standard error
+Error should be output to standard error.

 Errors